 IntroductionTake a short walk around this partially restored and well interpreted Chinese settlement from the 1880s.
-Kids will be fascinated with the old huts and what life was like.